CliMA/EnsembleKalmanProcesses.jl/docs/src/parameter_distributions.md

 ## 1. The ParameterDistributionType

-The `ParameterDistributionType` has two flavours for building a distribution:
+The `ParameterDistributionType` has three flavors for building a distribution:
  - The `Parameterized` type is initialized using a Julia `Distributions.jl` object.
 Samples are drawn randomly from the distribution object
+ - The `VectorOfParameterized` type is initialized with a vector of distributions.
  - The `Samples` type is initialized using a two dimensional array.
 Samples are drawn randomly (with replacement) from the columns of the provided array.

-One can use combinations of these distributions to construct a full parameter distribution.

 !!! note
     We recommend these distributions be unbounded (see about constraints below), as our methods do not preserve constraints directly.